Ugh. Today’s the last day of summer.

 He sighs again and sits up, inadvertently pulling the blanket off me as he sits forward, running a hand over his face.

-“I think…I think my folks are splitting up.”
+“They’re… really bad.”
 His voice is a whisper too.
 When he sniffs, I quickly move to wrap my arms tightly around his shoulders, burying my face in his neck.

 “Oh, Jakey.
 I’m so sorry.”

 “S’ok.
 They’ve done nothing but bitch and moan at each other for months.
 I think I’d rather them split than keep that up.”
 He sniffs again, and I feel damp on the sleeve of my hoodie.